How to Maximize Your Year-End Giving Campaign: 7 Fundraising Tips

 • New Donors: Use year-end giving as a chance to deepen the connection with first-time contributors through tailored messages that highlight your mission.

-The more relevant and personalized your outreach is, the more your donors will feel appreciated—and motivated to contribute again.
+The more relevant and personalized your outreach is, the more your donors will feel appreciated—and motivated to contribute again to your year-end campaign.

 In the sea of year-end fundraising emails, generic messages quickly get lost.
 Instead, make your donors feel like you’re speaking directly to them.